shybovycha/opengl-samples/README.md

 - [ ] add & manage properties for level entities (?)
 - [ ] render AABB around selected entity
 - [ ] draw axes to allow for translation of entities
+- [x] ~~set ambient light so that levels are not pitch black~~
+- [ ] do not hide scene nodes - drop them; but first figure out why that causes runtime exception

 ### Miscellanious